robertoverdecchia/code-comment-filter/README.md

  * GitPython==2.1.5
  * comment-parser==1.0.3

-To check and install the dependencies simply run the command: pip install -r dependencies.txt
+To check and install the dependencies simply run the command `pip install -r dependencies.txt`

 Usage
 ----------------